CodengineIO/htn_testing/README.md

 - Docker Compose is mostly used as a helper when you want to start multiple Docker containers and doesn't want to start each one separately using docker run ....
 - Docker Compose is used instead of all optional parameters when building and running a single docker container.

+## Configurations ##

+These used to be secreted, but apparently sharing is allowed now.
+So, you can find the "Friends and Family" (aka Pioneers) configurations here: [https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html](https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html)

+Now you can automate fetching the latest "Friends and Family" (aka Pioneers) configurations files with [this script](scripts/get_ff_files.sh).

 ## Usage ##

 - Place your ```genesis.json``` in ```common/config/genesis.json```